nprice1/blog/content/post/remote-controlled-lights-pt2.md

 You'll notice that fun little blue design in the remote.
-Well that is what happens when you don't fully secure the router bit in your Dremel, so while you are happily cutting away wood and wondering why you are still getting resistance when you are going over a spot you already routed you just keep going and end up with a weird shaped hole.
+Well that is what happens when you don't fully secure the router bit in your Dremel, so while you are happily cutting away wood and wondering why you are still getting resistance when you are going over a spot you already routed and you just keep going and end up with a weird shaped hole.
 Then you fill it with colorful epoxy and now it is a fun decoration.
 It even sparkles.

 # Receiver